MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 The most important features of the Windows server security model are authentication, access control, and single sign-on, as described below.

-- Authentication represents the process by which the system validates a user’s identity through his or her login credentials.
-A user’s name and password are compared against an authorized list.
+- Authentication represents the process by which the system validates a user's identity through his or her login credentials.
+A user's name and password are compared against an authorized list.
 If the system detects a match, access is granted to the extent specified in the permissions list for that user.

-- Access control limits user access to information or computing resources based on the users’ identity and their membership in various predefined groups.
+- Access control limits user access to information or computing resources based on the users' identity and their membership in various predefined groups.
 Access control is typically used by system administrators for controlling user access to network resources such as servers, directories, and files; and is typically implemented by granting permissions to users and